stefano-chen/RAG_Techniques/README.md

         - vector store creation
         - BM25 index creation for keyword-based retrieval
         - custom fusion retrieval function that combines both methods
+    * **Intelligent Reranking** Reranking is a crucial step in RAG systems that aims to improve the relevance and quality of retrieved documents.
+It involves reassesing and reordering initially retrieved documents to ensure that the most pertinent information is prioritized for subsequent processing or presentation.
+        - Initial Retriever: Often a vector store using embedding-based similarity search.
+        - Pair Creation: Form query-document pairs for each retrieved document.
+        - Reranking Model: This can be either
+            - A LLM for scoring relevance: use prompts to ask the LLM to rate document relevance
+            - A Cross-Encoder model specifically trained for relevance assessment: Feed query-document pairs directly into the model
+        - Scoring Mechanism: A method to assign relevance scores to documents
+        - Score Normalization: Parse and normalize the relevance score
+        - Reordering: To reorder documents based on new scores
+        - Selection: Choose the top K documents from the reordered list